 The Technical Reference Center also owns an antique portfolio table and watercolor painting by artist Dong Kingman, longtime friend of Mr. Pahlmann.
 Both the table and the painting belonged to Mr. Pahlmann.

 A complete, downloadable, searchable Excel database that lists and describes the collection can be found here: Pahlmann Spreadsheet (889.5 KB) .
-The Witherhur Library resources for William Pahlmann are available here: Winterthur Pahlmann Collection.
+The Hagley Museum and Library resources for William Pahlmann are available here: Hagley Museum Pahlmann Collection

 The library holds a partial archive of the work of Ralph Ellis Gunn, prominent Landscape Architect who designed extensively in the River Oaks area of Houston in the 1950's, 60's and early 70's.
 The collection includes sets of landscaping plans for residences in Houston, other areas in Texas, Indiana, Louisiana, Florida, and Mississippi.
 Mr. Gunn was also fa¬mous for the restoration of the grounds and gardens of several plantations including Rosedown Plantation near St. Francisville, Louisiana.
 The TRC's slide collection contains over 950 of Mr. Gunn's slides which profile many of his works.